animehunter123/copypasta2/README.md

 * need meteorjs reactivity instead of vanilla js
 * make bash script for node ./server.js
 * need 14 day autodelete
-* need autofocus on uploadmodal, as well as initialpageload
+* need autofocus on uploadmodal, as well as initialpageload, then autofocus on modaltext area, then on CLOSE focus back to upload button for keyboard nativity
 * need top page cards to have a navigate to url button
 * need to test if code is autodetected in textarea